 While most other batteries are manually operated, cig-a-like kits come with automatic batteries that operate when they detect suction.
 In other words, they work through puffing, just like a regular cigarette would, making the transition easier and more familiar.

 Traditionally, mini cig units come with 150 to 250 mAh batteries, which would last the average vaper a few hours.
 To compensate for this, some kits include a portable charging case (PCC) made to resemble a traditional cigarette package.

 On the plus side, since they have less powerful batteries and atomizers, they tend to be the cheapest introductory units currently available.
 Additionally, they are the only type of e-cig that can be found in a convenient disposable form in stores and gas stations across a few countries.

 Vape Pens are larger and usually also longer than the cig-a-likes.
 Vape Pen Starter kits can range anywhere between 600 and 1200 mAh per battery, which can last the average vaper between 1 and 3 full days of vaping.

 In size, they are much closer to a cigar than a cigarette, which makes them heavier to use.
 Some vapers with smaller hands also have found them a little bulky for their taste.

-On the bright side, their larger mAh capacities mean less charge cycles through the year, which translates into a longer battery life.
+On the bright side, their larger mAh capacities mean fewer charge cycles through the year, which translates into longer battery life.
 Similarly, it also translates into bigger voltage outputs, providing a more satisfying vape experience.

 Before vape pens came into the market, homemade mod schematics were already making the rounds in internet vaping forums.
 The first ones were usually modified flashlights, laser pointers and any other tube-shaped electronic a dedicated tinkerer could find.